akaafridi/Grok3-AI-Research/README.md

-# 🚀 Grok‑3: A Data‑Driven Leap Beyond GPT‑4
+# 🚀 Grok-3: Architecture Beyond GPT-4 – A Data-Driven Leap

 > **An architectural evolution of Large Language Models (LLMs)** focused on modularity, energy efficiency, robotics integration, and FP8-optimized inference — built to surpass GPT‑4 in real-world performance.